sourcegraph/handbook/content/departments/sales/index.md

 Sales Accepted Opportunities are where ALL of the following are true:

 - We have completed an intro call/meeting with the company/contact
-- Company/contact has expressed some form of interest/need in Sourcegraph
+- Company/contact has identified at least one application of a core use case tied to a ‘why now’ event
-- Contact can be a potential champion or coach
+- Contact can be a potential champion or coach for the specific use case(s)
-- Company has >50 Developers **OR** Company is a Commercial account ( <250 employees)
+- Company has >50 Developers **OR** Company is a Commercial account ( <500 employees)
-- We have next steps
+- Company/contact agrees to a specific/objective next step
 Any Opportunity that is moved into the Qualification Stage or beyond is automatically tagged as Sales Accepted Opportunity in Salesforce
+- For examples of the above criteria, please see [this presentation](https://docs.google.com/presentation/d/1pfQSZdoN9rbKidx8lfaDO8-G6PRyQ3X5f2aynvw2FRE/edit?usp=sharing)

 ### Multiple Sales Accepted Opportunities (SAOs) within the same account: